shraddhaa07/notes-app-kubernetes-example/README.md

-# Simple Notes App for TWS Community
+# 🚀 Django Notes App — Production-Grade Kubernetes Setup
 This is a simple notes app built with React and Django.

 ## Requirements